 The server decides what access a client should have based on the username and password provided.
 For access to be granted, these credentials must be validated against one of the three user classes described below.

 When servedat is run in QuickStart mode (command line, no options, unprivileged), it defaults to allowing Anonymous Users restricted to the current folder.
+No username or password is required or permitted in QuickStart mode.

 See the Adding Users section for step-by-step instructions on setting up users for each of the following classes.